February 15, 2022 3 min read

 “Here we report that Cannabidiol (CBD) inhibits infection of SARS-CoV-2 in cells and mice.
 CBD acts after viral entry, inhibiting viral gene expression and reversing many effects of SARS-CoV-2 on host gene transcription.
 In matched groups of human patients from the National COVID Cohort Collaborative, CBD (100 mg/ml oral solution per medical records) had a significant negative association with positive SARS-CoV-2 tests.
 This study highlights CBD as a potential preventative agent for early-stage SARS-CoV-2 infection and merits future clinical trials.
 We caution against use of non-medical formulations including edibles, inhalants or topicals as a preventative or treatment therapy at the present time.”

 This study is significant for at least three reasons.
-First, of course are the results themselves.
-Second, is that the study even took place.
+First, the results themselves.
+Second, that the study even took place.
 Third, the study demonstrates that cannabis, principally CBD in this case, continues to demonstrate its amazing palate of offerings for healing.

-Jampha’s conviction is that CBD’s remarkable healing properties are still largely unknown because studies are relatively few and far between.
-CBD has been a long neglected area of study in most medical and scientific circles, particularly in the United States.
+Jampha’s conviction is that CBD’s remarkable healing properties are still largely unknown because CBD has been a long neglected area of study in most medical and scientific circles, particularly in the United States.
 It begs the question as to why.
 Certainly one reason is that marijuana is still considered a Schedule 1 drug under the Controlled Substance Act, lumping it with heroin, LSD, mescaline and a host of other drugs.
 Furthermore, hemp has very little THC, yet retains the incredible value of CBD and more.

-Yet, surely the FDA understands that marijuana is not hemp, particularly as it relates to THC content.
+Surely the FDA understands that marijuana is not hemp, particularly as it relates to THC content.
 Yes, hemp belongs to the cannabis sativa plant species, yet the chemistry of the two plants are distinct!
-It is noteworthy that the 2018 Farm Bill legalizes the production of hemp, yet the FDA has only approved one CBD-based product for medical purposes.
+It is noteworthy that the 2018 Farm Bill legalizes the production of hemp and yet the FDA has only approved one CBD-based product for medical purposes.
 That product is called Epidiolex for patients suffering from epilepsy.
 This product was originally developed by GW Pharmaceuticals which was later purchased by Jazz Pharmaceuticals in Ireland.

 The inconsistency at the federal level is perplexing, especially in light of FDA approval of three other cannabis derived products (THC based) principally “for the treatment of anorexia associated with weight loss in AIDS patients”, and clinical studies approved by the FDA for a THC based product to treat spasticity issues for those with multiple sclerosis.
 The same product has already been granted regulatory approval for various countries outside the United States.
 Another study found encouraging results for treating the Hepatitis C virus. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5330095/

-We are hopeful that the FDA will encourage more clinical studies of CBD products, including Jampha’s products using hemp CBD and its proprietary terpene recipes.
+We are hopeful that the FDA will encourage more clinical studies of CBD products, and approve hemp CBD.
 We are also hopeful that non pharmaceutical companies can conduct approved clinical studies, and also produce CBD products with FDA approval.

 Returning now to the study itself we note several key findings: